shreejyoti/RNAseq_Shiny_Application/README.md

 5. GSEA Tab:
 GSEA was performed using fgsea and gene sets from msigdbr.
 I wrote code to rank genes, run enrichment with Hallmark pathways, flatten leading-edge lists, and save cleaned GSEA outputs.
 The Shiny tab displays these results using ggplot2 for barplots and NES–p-value scatter plots, and DT for sortable pathway tables.
 Users can filter pathways by NES direction or padj, and download the processed subset directly from the app.

+You can find the Shiny app code inside Code folder named as updated_version_app.R

 ## Results

 The final analysis revealed a set of clear transcriptional shifts between disease and control groups.
 Several genes—including PPP1R1B, HTR2A, and RGS4—showed strong differential expression patterns, supported by distinct log2 fold-change distributions and visually separated jitter plots.
 After filtering, PCA demonstrated clearer clustering of samples, indicating improved structure in the dataset.